|

 over a period of 16 years.
 While raising her children, she kept a pictoral diary and the bulk of her

-art consists of brief sketches.
-Sometimes, however, she created more ambitious work.
+art consists of sketches.
+Sometimes, however, she created more ambitious works.
 Though

 acquainted with artists such as Ruth Seidel, Kimball Mead, John Price, and